ga4gh-schemablocks/ga4gh-schemablocks.github.io/_posts/news/2018-12-12-news-GA4GH-leadership-changes-press-release.md

 ## {{ page.title }}

-In this press release, GA4GH announces the recent changes to the GA4GH leadership team.
+In this press release, GA4GH announces the recent changes to the GA4GH leadership contributors.

 <!--more-->